 A vaginal vault suspension may be used to correct vaginal vault prolapse.
 During the procedure, the vagina is attached to strong tissue in the pelvis or to the sacrum (a bone at the base of the spine).

-Colpectomy and Colpocleisis
+- Colpectomy and colpocleisis

 For women who are no longer sexually active, this procedure removes the vaginal lining (colpectomy) and closes off the vaginal canal (colpocleisis) to prevent further prolapse.

-For More InformationTo learn more about Sharp's pelvic health services or to find a Sharp-affiliated doctor, search for a San Diego pelvic health specialist or call 1-800-82-SHARP (1-800-827-4277), Monday through Friday, 7 am to 7 pm.
+To learn more about Sharp's pelvic health services or to find a Sharp-affiliated doctor, search for a San Diego pelvic health specialist or call 1-800-82-SHARP (1-800-827-4277), Monday through Friday, 7 am to 7 pm.

 View doctors in San Diego.

-"The Sharp Experience means exceeding patients' expectations by providing the highest quality women's health care possible."
+"The Sharp Experience means providing the highest quality of patient-centered care."